 Grilling Tong Competition

 The cost of the Best of BBQ Forged tongs from Steven Raichlen is usually around $17, and they’re longer than the OXO Good Grips 16” Locking Tongs by two inches.
-But when you switch out your tongs for one with a longer set of arms (at least from what I’ve found), your food will feel more weighed down as it’s being lifted.
+But when you switch out your tongs for one with a longer set of arms (at least from what was found), your food will feel more weighed down as it’s being lifted.

 The OXO Stainless Steel 18-inch BBQ Tongs set also doesn’t have a mechanism for locking and are too lengthy.

 The cheaper Weber 6610 Original Tongs (usually $14) have thinner handles than the OXO and aren’t made as well, and the curvy end of the tong’s heads doesn’t make them very suitable for going beneath meaty pieces.